-Are you tired of the freezing cold that winter brings?
-Or do you revel in the magic of a winter paradise?
+Are you able to tolerate the freezing cold that winter brings?
+Do you revel in the magic of a winter paradise?
 If the answer to one or both questions is “yes”, then hop in your car and head to the Canadian border city of Niagara Falls.
-Whether you go for a quick getaway for the day, or spend the weekend, Niagara Falls has just as much, if not more, to offer in the winter months than it does in the summer months.
+Whether you go for a quick getaway for the day, or spend the weekend, Niagara Falls has just as much, if not more, to offer in the Winter months than it does in the Summer months.

 There are many benefits of visiting Niagara Falls in the winter.
 The primary benefit is that there aren’t near as many people.
 There is no standing in line waiting to get into a restaurant.
 People aren’t bumping into you at every turn.
 Did I mention there are no crowds?
 Parking is easy to find and bonus…..it’s cheaper than in the summer, at a mere $13.00 per day.
 It truly is a winter paradise!